tenbonks/gravBALL/README.md

     7. This verifies that the mute button is working as expected once clicked.

 4. I expect there to be sound, if mute button has not clicked since page loading:
-    1. Upon loading the text underneath the mute button should read "Sound on", this means sound is unmuted by default as expected.
+    1. Upon loading the text underneath the mute button should read "Sound on", this means sound is on by default as expected.
     2. click the canvas to start game.
 Starting sound was played when canvas was clicked.
     3. Let the ball freely bounce, Sound was played on ball bounce.
     4. Let the ball freely bounce and hit pillar, played sound when a collision is detected.
     5. Pass an obstacle and a sound is played to indicate the score incrementing.
     6. Let the ball collide with a pillar to get to the "Oops!" screen, when clicking to restart, a sound is played to indicate the start of the game.
-    7. This verifies that the mute button, by default will be unmuted, and sound will play as expected when conditions are met.
+    7. This verifies that by default sound is on, and sound will play as expected when conditions are met.

 5. Contact form/modal:
     1. Click the "Contact Me" button in the footer of the page.